fukamachi/prove/README.markdown

 The advantages of CL-TEST-MORE are:

 * Various simple functions for testing and informative error messages
+* [ASDF integration](#asdf-integration)
 * Extensible test reporters
-* Colorize the report if it's available
+* Colorizes the report if it's available
-* [ASDF integration](#asdf-integration)
+* Reports test durations

 ## Quickstart